BETA

 Recital 20

 (20) The Commission should therefore review the situation by June 2011 at the latest, consult with all relevant social partners, and, in the light of the outcome of the international negotiations, submit a report accompanied by any appropriate proposals.
 In this context, the Commission should identify whicho ensure that the European emission allowance market is able to operate effectively and that European constraints do not prompt industry to relocate to countries where the environmental constraints are not so strong – thus preventing any reduction in global emissions – highly energy -intensive industry sectors orand sub-sectors are likely to be subject to carbon leakage not later than 30 June 2010.
 It should base its analysis on the assessment of the inability to pass on the cost of requshould be encompassed within an effective system serving to put installations from the Community and those from thired allowanccountries ion product prices without significant loss of market share to installations outside the Community not taking comparable action to reduce emissions.
 Energy-intensive industries which are determined to be exposed to a significant risk of carbon leakage could receive a higher amount of free allocation or an effective carbon equalisation system could be introduced with a view to putting installations from the Community which are at significant risk of carbon leakage and those from third countries on a comparable footing.
 Such a system could apply requirements to importers that would be no less favourable than those applicable to installations within the EU, for example by requira comparable footing, for instance by imposing requirements on importers comparable to those applying to EU installations, to that end providing for the compulsory surrender of allowances.
 The above arrangement is intended to apply only, in the case of developing countries, to those to those which, under a future international agreement, will not have entered into commitments comparable to those of the EU regarding the reduction of greenhouse gas emissions; or, in the case of emerging countries, to those which have failed to provide for appropriate, measurable, notifiable, and verifiable new initiatives, as laid down ing the surrender of allowances.
-Any action taken would need to be in conformity with the principles of the UNFCCC, in particular the principle of common but differentiated responsibilities and respective capabilities, takroad map adopted at the Bali Conference.
-The Commission should compile a list of sectors at risk of carbon leakage, applying very precise criteria enabling int to accounscertain that the pcarticular situation of Least Developed Countries.
-It would also need to be in conformity with the international obligations of the Community including the WTO agreementbon leakage risk has been estimated accurately and to avert all forms of overcompensation.
+Any action taken would need to be in conformity with the principles of the UNFCCC, in particular the principle of common but differentiated responsibilities and respective capabilities, taking into account the particular situation of Least Developed Countries.
+It would also need to be in conformity with the international obligations of the Community including the WTO agreementroad map adopted at the Bali Conference.
+The Commission should compile a list of sectors at risk of carbon leakage, applying very precise criteria enabling it to ascertain that the carbon leakage risk has been estimated accurately and to avert all forms of overcompensation.
 The border adjustment mechanism has to be compatible with the Community’s international obligations, not least in relation to the World Trade Organisation.

 2008/07/08